João Correia (footballer, born 1996)

-João Pedro Araújo Correia (born 5 September 1996) is a professional footballer who plays for G.D.
-Chaves as a forward.
+João Pedro Araújo Correia (born 5 September 1996) is a professional footballer who plays for Pafos FC as a right back.
 Born in Portugal, he plays for the Cape Verde national team.

 Football career

 On 8 August 2015, Correia made his professional debut with Vitória Guimarães B in a 2015–16 Segunda Liga match against Santa Clara.

 International career

 Born in Portugal, Correa is of Cape Verdean descent.
 He was called up to represent the Cape Verde national team for a set of friendlies in March 2022.
 He debuted with Cape Verde in a 2–0 friendly win over Guadeloupe.